benjamin-recht/benjamin-recht.github.io/_posts/2020-06-29-tour-revisited.md

 ---
 layout:     post
-title:      "We were promised flying cars, but all we got was endless video conferencing."
+title:      "What We've Learned to Control"
 date:       2020-06-29 0:00:00
-summary:    "Reflections on the recent progress in combining machine learning and control theory to build safe, agile, and autonomous systems."
+summary:    "We were promised flying cars, but all we got was endless video conferencing.
+Reflections on the recent progress in combining machine learning and control theory to build safe, agile, and autonomous systems."
 author:     Ben Recht
 visible:    false
 blurb: 		  false